rockbenben/docs-imgprompt/docs/en/guide/index.md

 - Browse in your own language, output fluent English, works with all mainstream image/video models.
 - 5,000+ curated tags across 16 main categories — styles, lighting, composition, camera, artists, and more.
-- Visual click-to-compose with hover previews to keep you in creative flow.
+- Visual click-to-compose with hover (desktop) / long-press (touch) previews to keep you in creative flow.

 ## How It Works

 1. Browse 16 main categories in your native language.
 2. Drill down: main category → subcategory.
-3. Click a tag to insert it; hover to preview the example; click the preview to zoom.
+3. Click a tag to insert it; hover (desktop) or long-press for ~0.5s (touch) to preview the example; click the thumbnail to zoom.
 4. Copy the generated English prompt into any AI tool.

 ## Features